scc-digitalhub/docs/user/docs/cli/commands.md

 dhcli create -p my-project -f samples/artifact.yaml -reset-id artifacts
 ```

-#### Resource types
-The `resource` positional parameter can accept any value (to support future updates), but if an invalid one is specified, the CLI will forward the error returned by core.
-This parameter is used in building the endpoint of the URL for the API call to core's back-end, therefore, it is possible to specify aliases for a resource in the `config.json` file.

 ### `list`
 `list` returns a list of resources of the specified type.
 It takes the following parameters: